spatie/laravel-health/docs/basic-usage/registering-your-first-check.md

 You can register the checks you want to run, by passing an array with checks to `Spatie\Health\Facades\Health::check()`.

 Here's an example where we're going to register the `UsedDiskSpace` and `DatabaseCheck`.
-Typically, you would put this in a service provider.
+Typically, you would put this in [a service provider of your own](https://laravel.com/docs/8.x/providers#writing-service-providers).

 ```php
 // typically, in a service provider